You can’t make a living doing something you love

 It’s up to you – the job seeker- to be proactive and take advantage of them.

-Shaking off outdated methods is key in finding success today; while traditional approaches may have their place, it takes a certain level of adaptability to stay competitive amidst ever changing market conditions.
+Shaking off outdated methods is key in finding career success today; while traditional approaches may have their place, it takes a certain level of adaptability to stay competitive amidst ever changing market conditions.

 Instead of getting discouraged by current events, remain optimistic that your ideal career awaits!